 Can you help a growing charity strengthen how it works?

 People Matters is developing all the time.
 If you want to know what it is like to work here find out more in our Employment Information Pack.
 We welcome applications from people with disabilities and we are both a Disability Confident Leader organisation and a Mindful Employer.
-As part of induction all new appointments complete an occupational health questionnaire so we are best able to offer appropriate support.
+As part of induction all new employees complete an occupational health questionnaire so we are best able to offer appropriate support.

 Easy read, braille and audio versions of application forms, job descriptions and person specifications are available on request.
 If you are interested in joining our team, see vacancies advertised below.

 Support Work Vacancies